rjaros/kilua/README.md

 Kilua is the first Kotlin/Wasm and Kotlin/JS web framework supporting true Server-Side Rendering.
 SSR is a crucial concept in modern web development that enhances user experience and boosts SEO performance.
-Kilua SSR support is based on the possibility to run exactly the same application code both in the browser and in NodeJs environment.
+Kilua SSR support is based on the possibility to run exactly the same application code both in the browser and in Node.js environment.
 What's more, you can easily use WASM compilation target for much better performance.

 ### SSR Features

 - Preparing application for SSR is as easy as changing the router class.
 - Ability to use external API calls and fullstack RPC services.
 - Automatically extracting CSS styles from JS bundle and injecting them into the HTML document before sending to the browser.
 - Serialization of the application state from the server to the client side.
+- Ready to use modules for Ktor, Spring Boot, Micronaut, Javalin, Jooby and Vert.x servers.

 ### Current limitations

 - The URL address and the browser preferred locale need to be the only source of the application state.
 - Using browser APIs directly is not recommended.
 - Advanced JS components (like RichText, Tabulator etc.) are rendered on the server as simple HTML placeholders.
 - Rendering authenticated content is not supported at the moment.
-- The "hydration" is implemented in a very primitive way (by replacing the rendered content).
+- The "hydration" is implemented in a simple way (by replacing the rendered content).

 ## Leave a star